Power in Participation:

 America’s nonprofit leadership does not reflect the nation’s rich ethnic diversity.
 In 2017, a BoardSource study found that Latinos made up barely 5% of board members at the 1,759 U.S. nonprofits surveyed.
 Twenty-seven percent of these boards were all White—a disappointing increase from 25% in 2015.
 The report summarized, “Boards are no more diverse than they were two years ago and current recruitment priorities indicate this is unlikely to change.”
-Dozens of similar studies have found that governing boards in every major sector of the nonprofit industry fall short of Latino demographic representation.
+Dozens of similar studies have found that governing boards in every major sector of the nonprofit industry fall short in reflecting its Latino constituency.
 Surveys of nonprofit leaders consistently cite several factors contributing to this challenge: A lack of qualified Latino board candidates (i.e., no “pipeline”); doubts that Latinos can meet board member annual giving expectations; and, difficulty in retaining the few Latinos who are elected to boards.

-Importance of Nonprofit Board Diversity
+Benefits of Nonprofit Board Diversity

-- There is a deep talent pool of highly qualified Latinos who are willing and able to serve on nonprofit boards; we help the nonprofit industry tap into this pipeline.
+There is a deep talent pool of highly qualified Latinos who are willing and able to serve on nonprofit boards; we help the nonprofit industry tap into this pipeline.

-- Increasing Latino representation on nonprofit boards will strengthen the charitable sector, advance Latino professional development, and fortify Latino community leadership.
+Increasing Latino representation on nonprofit boards will strengthen the charitable sector, advance Latino professional development, and fortify Latino community leadership.

-- Latinos can drive meaningful social justice by leveraging their nonprofit leadership experience to serve in public office, or on advisory boards and commissions.
+Latinos can drive meaningful social justice by leveraging their nonprofit leadership experience to serve in public office, or on advisory boards and commissions.

-- Board Member Recruiting: Pathways to LEAD deploys state-of-the-art executive recruiting techniques to bring Latino talent to the nonprofit boardroom.
+Pathways to LEAD deploys state-of-the-art executive recruiting techniques to bring Latino talent to the nonprofit boardroom.
 Candidates for board vacancies apply directly, are nominated by third-parties, or are identified through vigorous referral source outreach.
 Latinos LEAD taps into its robust database of candidate profiles to begin the search following leads and seeking the optimum alignment between the candidate’s competencies and the priorities of the nonprofit organization.
 Latinos LEAD screens and interviews promising candidates, then offers the selection committee a slate of strong nominees.